Konamiman/NestorMSX/PluginDevelopmentGuide.md

 1) Open Visual Studio and create a new solution of type "Class Library".
 Name it `HelloWorldPluginForNestorMSX`.

 2) Add a reference to the `System.Windows.Forms` assembly.
+(Note: this is not required for all plugins, only for those having its own UI)

 3) Install the `NestorMSX.Infrastructure` NuGet package.